 The State normally receives its 20% state match from direct appropriation or state general obligation bonds appropriated by the state legislature, and from interest earnings on state match deposits.
-During the Spring 2024 regular legislative session, the Legislature provided direct appropriations in the amount of \$5,541,048 to match both the FY-24 Annual/Base capitalization grant, and the FY-24 BIL Supplemental General capitalization grant.
-These funds are anticipated to be fully deposited and available for use by September 30, 2024.
+During the June 2025 special legislative session, the Legislature provided direct appropriations in the amount of \$6,023,286 for match.
+These funds will be used to match the remainder of the FY-25 Annual/Base capitalization grant, and \$16,870,640 of the FY-25 IIJA Supplemental General capitalization grant.
+The remainder of the FY25 IIJA Supplemental General capitalization grant will be matched with anticipated match funds to be requested of the State Legislature during the Spring 2026 legislative session.
+The appropriated match funds are anticipated to be fully deposited and available for use by September 30, 2025.